THE TOE TRANCE

 The answer is yes.
 It is fine to just have a session and ask for help with general healing.
 Hidden traumas may be revealed, or healing may occur without one having to retrace or become conscious of exactly what occurred in the past.

-Stopping the rubbing of the toes by the attendant for a few seconds usually does not end the trance, although it is not idea.
+If one stops rubbing of the toes for a few seconds it usually does not end the trance.
+However, we do not recommend stopping.

 Stopping for longer than this will begin the process of coming out of the trance.
 This is okay.
 It may be needed if the person receiving the session needs to stretch, go to the bathroom, have some water, or get a blanket, for example.
 To resume, just repeat the procedure above.